Byadiso/ryaneza/README.md

 -   user can view
 -   user can view specific property
 -   user can view user property
--   user can deete his property
+-   user can delete his property
 -   user can mdoifying his own property
--   user can mark his proeprty as sold
+-   user can mark his proeprty as booked
+-   user can book and pay his apartment

 # DEMO